The Best MLB All-Star Games Ever

 Things proceeded uneventfully until the National League put together two-out rallies in the bottom of the seventh and eighth innings against Whitey Ford.
 Punctuated by a Hank Aaron two-run single, the NL erased a 5-0 deficit and sent the game to extras.

-At long last, Stan Musial led off the bottom of the 12th with a walk-off home run.
+At long last, Stan Musial led off the bottom of the 12th with a home run.

 1967: National League 2-1 (15 Innings)